 For I tolde hem, that in oure Countree weren Trees, that beren a Fruyt, that becomen Briddes fleeynge; and tho that fellen in the Water, lyven; and thei that fallen on the Erthe, dyen anon: and thei ben right gode to Mannes mete.
 And here of had thei als gret marvaylle, that sume of hem trowed it were an impossible thing to be.
 [Sir John Mandeville, "Voiage and Travaile," mid-14c.]

 The scientific name of the crustacean, Cirripedes, is from Greek cirri "curls of hair" + pedes "feet."
-Meaning "person holding tenaciously to an office or position, useless or incompetent jobholder" is from c.
+The meaning "person holding tenaciously to an office or position, useless or incompetent jobholder" is from c.
 1600.